code-distortion/realnum/README.md

 ### Default format settings

-RealNum uses these default settings when `format()` is called: `"thousands !showPlus !accountingNeg !nullString !nullZero !trailZeros !breaking locale=en"`
+RealNum uses these default settings when `format()` is called: `"null=null !trailZeros decPl=null thousands !showPlus !accountingNeg locale=en !breaking"`

 ***Note:*** When using Laravel you may set this in the package config file.
 See the [Laravel](#laravel) section below.